baileyjg/laser-tag-system/README.md

 ## Useful information for developers

+1. The Backend Now runs the full Project
+2. If you try and run it only on FE it will work, but will not access BE
+3. There is a .jar file now that we use to run the Project check our discord

 ### Dev Mode:

 Enabled by setting the devMode boolean to 'true' in app.component.ts.
 This mode does the following: